theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/add-daclient.md

 This example provisions DA for firstref_client_7 clients present in the domain child.corp.contoso.com enabling them to connect to site 2-Edge-Site.
 2-Edge-Site is the site configured for the child domain.
 A new GPO (**DownlevelClientsGPO**) can be added to the DiretAccessConfiguration.
-This GPO is filtered on DownlevelClients SG which contains Windows® 7 clients in the child domain.
+This GPO is filtered on DownlevelClients SG which contains Windows??
+7 clients in the child domain.
-Note: The Windows® 7 clients can only connect access the site specified in the **EntrypointName** parameter.
+Note: The Windows??
+7 clients can only connect access the site specified in the **EntrypointName** parameter.

 ## PARAMETERS